 This offer is subject to satisfactory proof of your identity and right to work in the United States and other applicable pre-employment screenings.

-We look forward to having you join Genelux.
+We look forward to your continuing employment with us.
 If you have any questions about this Agreement, please do not hesitate to call me.

 Best regards,